phalcon-orphanage/docs/fr/reference/tutorial-invo.rst

     <?php

-    $di->set('dispatcher', function() use ($di) {
+    $di->set('dispatcher', function () use ($di) {

-        //Obtain the standard eventsManager from the DI
+        // Obtain the standard eventsManager from the DI
         $eventsManager = $di->getShared('eventsManager');

-        //Instantiate the Security plugin
+        // Instantiate the Security plugin
         $security = new Security($di);

-        //Listen for events produced in the dispatcher using the Security plugin
+        // Listen for events produced in the dispatcher using the Security plugin
         $eventsManager->attach('dispatch', $security);

         $dispatcher = new Phalcon\Mvc\Dispatcher();

-        //Bind the EventsManager to the Dispatcher
+        // Bind the EventsManager to the Dispatcher
         $dispatcher->setEventsManager($eventsManager);

         return $dispatcher;